California bill would make utilities pay some blackout costs

 A bill in the California Legislature would require electric companies to reimburse customers when the utilities turn off power to prevent wildfires

-SACRAMENTO, Calif. -- Californians left in the dark by electric companies that shut off their power to prevent wildfires could get paid for things such as lost wages or spoiled food under a bill being considered in the Legislature.
+SACRAMENTO, Calif. -- Californians left in the dark by electric companies that shut off their power to prevent wildfires could get paid for things such as lost wages or spoiled food under a bill that advanced Thursday in the Legislature.

 In the state plagued by catastrophic blazes started by strong winds knocking down power lines, large investor-owned utilities have been aggressively shutting off power for millions of customers ahead of windstorms.